BA (Hons) Top-Up Professional Dance and Performance

 Health and Wellbeing

 Central dancers are training to be elite athletes.
 Your fitness, health, and wellbeing are an all important aspect of your training.
 Dancers take Pilates classes weekly and have the option to attend additional sessions as part of Central’s injury prevention and recovery from injury programmes.
+Year 3 dancers focus particularly on preparing their fitness for the Ballet Central tour, and developing a programme of rest and recovery for intense performance days.

 Entry Requirements